commanded/commanded/guides/Deployment.md

 config :my_app, MyApp.Application, registry: :global
 ```

-Note that when clusters are formed dynamically (e.g. using [libcluster](https://hex.pm/packages/libcluster)]), the typical of sequence of events is that first all nodes will start all processes, then the cluster is formed and `:global` will kill off duplicate names.
+Note that when clusters are formed dynamically (e.g. using [libcluster](https://hex.pm/packages/libcluster)]), the typical sequence of events is that first all nodes will start all processes, then the cluster is formed and `:global` will kill off duplicate names.
 This is ugly in the logs but expected; it also means that if your supervisor's `:max_restarts` is too low - lower than the number of event handlers/projectors you start - it will immediately exit and if that was your
-application supervisor your app gets shutdown.
+application supervisor, your app gets shutdown.
 The solution is simple: keep `:max_restarts` above the number of event handlers you start under your supervisor and the transition from no cluster to cluster will be clean.

 ### Commanded Swarm registry